 Do You Need New Air Conditioning Installation or Will Repair Work?

-Figuring out whether you should repair or replace your air conditioner can be a daunting task.
+Figuring out whether your unit requires AC repair work or a full replacement can be a daunting task.
 Replacing an air conditioner can be an expensive endeavor, so it's important to make absolutely sure that your old unit is on its last leg before you do so.
 In most circumstances, AC repair can be possible, but at some point replacement becomes more financially prudent.

 So when should you install a new air conditioner for your Andrews or Big Spring, TX home instead of repairing it?

 1. If the Unit is More than 15 Years Old: A typical air conditioner has a 10-15 year lifespan.
 If your unit is acting up and it's at or older than that range, it might be more lucrative to opt for new air conditioner installation rather than repair.
 Remember, you're making an investment in your home: if your air conditioner is repaired only to act up again in a few months, it might be a more prudent choice to simply replace it.

 2. If the Repair Cost is Too High: A good trick is to multiply the cost of your repair by the age of your existing unit in years.
-If the result is less than the cost of the new air conditioner you'd want to choose, then it is worth investing in a repair.
+If the result is less than the cost of the new air conditioner you'd want to choose, then it is worth investing in AC repair work.
 If the result is more expensive, replacing the unit is worthwhile.